sourceperl/pyModbusTCP/README.rst

 A simple Modbus/TCP client library for Python. pyModbusTCP is pure Python code without any extension or external module dependency.

-Since version 0.1.0, a server is also available for test purpose only (don't use in project).
+Since version 0.1.0, a server is also available.

 Tests
 -----